tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 span = O(n)

-We need to check all of our coin values at the very least.
+We need to check all of our coin values at the very least, and doing so is the longest dependency.
+That and the potential for our dollar's value to require all coins potentially.

 - **4a.**